Pulse Oximetry Screening for Critical Congenital Heart Disease

 - Factors to consider for an appropriate PoXS algorithm include balancing specificity and sensitivity, reducing costs and labor, decreasing family burden, reducing delays in hospital discharge, and reducing inconsistencies in implementation and interpretation.
 An outpatient clinic is not the ideal place for PoXS, but is acceptable.

 - Longitudinal outcome tracking is currently not universally available.
 Education for clinicians (including birthing centers and providers for home births), families, and public health officials is an ongoing challenge.

 - As more information becomes available, CCHD screening might change (timing, threshold for a “fail,” or replacement of current PoXS with new technology, such as “automated echocardiograms”).
 Lessons learned from PoXS may guide the development of future screening efforts.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Pulmonary Hypertension, Echocardiography/Ultrasound
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Pulmonary Hypertension, Echocardiography/Ultrasound

 Keywords: Ambulatory Care Facilities, Birthing Centers, Echocardiography, Heart Defects, Congenital, Hemoglobinopathies, Hypertension, Pulmonary, Infant, Newborn, Neonatal Screening, Oximetry, Pediatrics, Pregnancy, Public Health, Sepsis